quentncom/quentn-wp/readme.txt

 == Description ==

-Quentn is an intuitive, user-friendly and high-performance email marketing tool that significantly simplifies and improves the marketing of small and medium-sized companies.
-This plugin allows you to restrict access to specific pages, create custom access links and create dynamic page countdowns.
+Quentn plugin allows you to restrict access to specific pages, create custom access links and create dynamic page countdowns.
 Optionally, you can connect your Quentn account to your WordPress installation to share contacts and manage access restrictions through Quentn.

 The Quentn WordPress plugin offers a variety of functions: